jo-micro/router/README.md

 It looks for services that host "internal/proto/routerclientpb/routerclientpb.RouterClientService" and ask's them for routes/endpoints, then it registers that endpoints via a proxy method within gin.

-## AUTH is WORK IN PROGRESS

-I'm still working on the implementation of jo-micro/auth2, everything Auth related my change.

 ## Caveats

 - gin doesn't allow to delete routes, so if you want to delete a route you have to restart go-micro/router.